Cooking on a Budget Part 1: Planning for Savings

 - Customized around a CSA: If you belong to a CSA (community supported agriculture) service and are always struggling to use everything up in your produce box, check out Design My Meals.
 They’ve connected with several CSA’s and come up with menus based on what you’ll receive for the week.

 Whether you choose to outsource or give it a go on your own, if you prioritize planning, you’ll definitely see your grocery bill go down and the amount of food you toss decrease (those are real dollars being thrown away!).
 If you have a story on how meal planning has saved you money, share it below in the comments!
-Get our free meal planning toolkit
+Get our meal planning toolkit